hashicorp/terraform-provider-azurerm/website/docs/r/app_service_plan.html.markdown

 `properties` supports the following:

+* `app_service_environment_id` - (Optional) The ID of the App Service Environment where the App Service Plan should be located.
+Changing forces a new resource to be created.

 * `maximum_number_of_workers` - (Optional) Maximum number of instances that can be assigned to this App Service plan.

 * `reserved` - (Optional) Is this App Service Plan `Reserved`.
 Defaults to `false`.